Note: For our prior analysis on COVID-19 mortality preventable by vaccines, click here.

 This brief examines how deaths from COVID-19 rank among other leading causes of death in the U.S. At the time of this brief, COVID-19 is on track to be the third leading cause of death in the U.S. for the third year in a row.
 COVID-19 claimed 340,000 lives in 2020, 475,000 lives in 2021, and so far, has taken 230,000 lives in 2022 through September.

-We find that nearly as many people died of COVID-19 in February 2022 as the typical deaths from heart disease.
-We also find that in January 2022, COVID-19 was the number 1 cause of death for people age 45-84 and in the top 4 leading causes of death for other age groups.
-The number of COVID-19 deaths has declined so far in March, but the disease remains a leading cause of death, generally exceeding 1,000 deaths per day.
+We find that nearly as many people died of COVID-19 in January and February of 2022 as the typical deaths from heart disease, though COVID-19 deaths have declined since then.
+We also find that in January and February of 2022, COVID-19 was the number 1 cause of death for people ages 45-84 and among at least the top 4 leading causes of death for other age groups (age five and up).
+The number of COVID-19 deaths has since declined, but the pandemic remains a leading cause of death in the U.S.

-In January 2022, COVID-19 ranked as the number 1 cause of death for people age 45-84 as well as number 2 for people ages 25-44 and 85 and older.
-Among children age 5-14 and young people age 15-24, COVID-19 was the number 4 leading cause of death.
+In January 2022, COVID-19 ranked as the number 1 cause of death for people age 45 and over as well as number 2 for people ages 25-44.
+Among leading causes of death, COVID-19 was number 3 among children age 5-14 and number 4 among young people age 15-24.

 However, starting in March and continuing through most of the year, COVID-19 has fallen in ranking as a leading cause of death across age groups.
 In September 2022, COVID-19 ranked as the 5th or 6th leading cause of death for elderly people in the U.S., and the 8th or 9th leading cause for most other age groups.